-For people with focus issues, this is of paramount importance, a doctor's order is 0.125 mg of ampicillin. the liquid because we’re drawn to go to site shiny objects. buy Lyrica online usa And drama is the shiniest.
+For people with focus issues, this is of paramount importance, because we’re drawn to shiny objects.
+And drama is the shiniest.

 I once had a coach describe boundaries as great big schooner sails.
 They catch the wind so you can direct the boat.
 Without them, you would just get tossed about the sea.
 And what strikes me is that they are majestically high.
 And broad at the base.
 Not easy to topple.

 So what do your schooner sales look like?
 Not having long conversations by email?
 Sticking within a meeting time whether the issues are resolved or not?
 One thing I learned from an Imago therapist was to imagine that you’re wearing a bulletproof vest every time you engage with someone who sees you as their problem.
 Try repeating back what they say, under the guise of checking whether you’ve heard them correctly.
 It can have a clarifying effect.

 And hard as it may be, never step into a power struggle with them by returning critical fire.